acm-cui/website-cui2025/submit/Interactivity.md

 ACM's CCS concepts and keywords are not required for submission and peer review but are required if your paper is accepted and published by the ACM.

-You should also prepare a 2-minute (max) video demonstration of your demo.
+You should also prepare a 2-minute (max) video demonstration of your interactivity and creativity demonstration.
+.

 ### 2. Submit your extended abstract and video